OjAy-stack/HR-dashboard/README.md

-# 👥 HR Analytics Dashboard
+# 👥 Power BI Project: HR Analytics Dashboard

 This interactive dashboard provides an insightful overview of a company's workforce, using real HR data to break down employee demographics, headcount trends, and attrition behavior.
 It's designed to support data-driven decision-making in HR management.